demisto/content/Packs/LinuxEventsCollection/README.md

 ## Collector Configuration

-You could use any one of the following options to collect Linux events into Cortex XSIAM:
+Use one of the following options to collect Linux events into Cortex XSIAM:
   - [Broker VM Syslog Applet](#broker-vm)
   - [Filebeat XDRC (XDR Collector)](#xdrc-xdr-collector)

-After the Cortex XSIAM Collector starts ingesting logs from the configured paths on the Linux servers, you could query the collected logs under the *`linux_linux_raw`* dataset.
+After the Cortex XSIAM collector starts ingesting logs from the Linux servers, you can query the logs under the linux_linux_raw dataset.

 ### Broker VM

 #### Prerequisites

-You would need to have a Broker VM set and configured as described [here](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Documentation/Broker-VM).
+You need to set and configure a Broker VM.
+For more information, see [Broker VM](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Documentation/Broker-VM).

 #### Configuration Steps